 SCJ Supports Families in Rwanda with Greater Access to Health Care, Mosquito Disease Prevention

-Here’s a shocking statistic: In 2017, there were 219 million cases of malaria in 87 countries, and 435,000 people died from it.
+Here is a shocking statistic: In 2017, there were 219 million cases of malaria in 87 countries, and 435,000 people died from it.
 Malaria kills a child under the age of five every two minutes.
-As a family company and parents ourselves, we just can’t live with that.
+As a family company and parents ourselves, we just cannot live with that.

-But reducing malaria and other diseases isn’t just about the root cause.
-It’s also about access to health care for treatment when needed.
-That’s why in 2018, SC Johnson began a new partnership with the Rwanda Ministry of Health and the Society for Family Health to increase health care access.
+But reducing malaria and other diseases is not just about the root cause.
+It is also about access to health care for treatment when needed.
+That is why in 2018, SC Johnson began a new partnership with the Rwanda Ministry of Health and the Society for Family Health to increase health care access.

 Together, we're providing 50 health posts across Rwanda to help address malaria and other public health issues.
 We started by supporting 10 health posts in 2018 and announced plans to build 40 more in 2019.
 This expands access to health care and malaria education for more than 200,000 people.